-Bank of Thailand ("BOT") announced the BOT's Notification No. SorNorSor.
-14/2562 Re: Capital Disclosure Requirements for Commecial Banks (Second Edition) and SorNorSor.
-15/2562 Re: Disclosure Requirement on Capital Adequacy for a Financial Group (Second Edition), which come to effect for accounting periods beginning on and from 1 January 2020, requiring commercial banks to disclosure quantitative of key prudential metrics in respect of both capital and liquidity for capital, commercial banks shall disclose information on capital that reflects the entire impact due to an increase in provisions according to TFRS 9; this framework is based on the BCBS's Pillar 3 disclosure requirements consolidated and enhanced framework (March 2017).
+Bank of Thailand ("BOT") announced the BOT's Notification No.SorNorSor.14/2562 Re: Capital Disclosure Requirements for Commecial Banks (Second Edition) and SorNorSor.15/2562 Re: Disclosure Requirement on Capital Adequacy for a Financial Group (Second Edition), which came to effect for accounting periods beginning on and from 1 January 2020, requiring commercial banks to disclose key quantitative prudential metrics relating to both capital and liquidity.
+For capital, commercial banks shall disclose information on capital that reflects the entire impact due to an increase in provisions according to TFRS 9; this framework is based on the BCBS's Pillar 3 disclosure requirements consolidated and enhanced framework (March 2017).